SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 - To make the quiz replayable through the use of 3 sets of questions with increasing levels of difficulty
-- To make the quiz intuitive to use and provide satisfying feedback for the user
+- To make the quiz intuitive to use and provide satisfying  for the user
-- esign a quiz that is aesthetically pleasing
-- To make the quiz responsive

 ### To achieve these goals I used: